-- (1) The Operations/Area Office Point of Contact should ensure a visit agenda is prepared and distributed.
-The agenda should provide: - (a) the name of the facility(ies) or site to be visited; - (b) arrival and departure dates; - (c) dates, times, and locations of meetings and presentations;
+- (1) The Operations/Area Office Point of Contact should ensure a visit agenda is prepared and distributed to affected personnel.
+The agenda should provide: - (a) the name of the facility(ies) or site to be visited; - (b) arrival and departure dates; - (c) dates, times, and locations of briefings and presentations; - (d) names of the Board participants; - (e) purpose of visit, including buildings and programs to be reviewed; - (f) topics to be discussed; and - (g) Departmental and contractor participants.

-- (d) names of the Board participants; - (e) purpose of visit, including buildings and programs to be reviewed; - (f) topics to be discussed; and - (g) Department and contractor participants. - (2) The Operations/Area Office Point of Contact and affected Department organizations should develop agenda information through discussions with the lead Board staff member for the visit.
-If the schedule or agenda requested by the Board cannot be accommodated, the Operations/Area Office Point of Contact, in coordination with affected Department organizations, should resolve any issues or conflicts with the lead Board staff member. - (3) If changes in the schedule or agenda topics arise, the Operations/Area Office Point of Contact should modify and redistribute the agenda.
-If there is insufficient advance notice of a change in the schedule or agenda to reissue the notice, the Operations/Area Office Point of Contact should contact the affected participants by phone or facsimile to alert them of the changes as soon as possible. - e.
+(2) The Operations/Area Office Point of Contact and affected Departmental organizations should develop agenda information through discussions with the lead Board staff member for the visit.
+If the schedule or agenda requested by the Board cannot be accommodated, the Operations/Area Office Point of Contact, in coordination with affected Departmental organizations, should resolve any issues or conflicts with the lead Board staff member.

+- (3) If changes in the schedule or agenda topics arise, the Operations/Area Office Point of Contact should modify and redistribute the agenda.
+If there is insufficient advance notice of a substantive change in the schedule or agenda to reissue the notice, the Operations/Area Office Point of Contact should contact the affected participants to alert them of the changes as soon as possible. - e.
 Site Access Coordination.
-The Operations/Area Office Point of Contact shall coordinate security and safety requirements for the Board visitors, including badging, safety instruction, general employee training, escorts, transportation and dosimetry. - f.
+The Operations/Area Office Point of Contact must coordinate security and safety requirements for the Board visitors, including badging, safety instruction, general employee training, escorts, transportation and dosimetry.
+To the extent allowed by local procedures and programs, allowance should be made for training and access requirements completed at other Departmental facilities. - f.
 Access to Subject Matter Experts.
-The Operations/Area Office Manager, in coordination with the Operations/Area Office Point of Contact, shall arrange for the availability of Department and contractor subject matter experts for potential discussions with the Board and its staff, consistent with the schedule and agenda topics.
+The Operations/Area Office Manager, in coordination with the Operations/Area Office Point of Contact, must arrange for the availability of Departmental and contractor subject matter experts for potential discussions with the Board and its staff, consistent with the schedule and agenda topics.